Tuesday, March 3rd in Sacramento

 To learn more about previous ENACT issues go HERE.
 Questions?
 Email: CA4Health@phi.org

 Too many communities face persistent barriers to health, safety, and opportunity.
-Limited food access, gaps in healthcare, and systemic inequities in immigration and racial justice prevent individuals and families from thriving.
+Limited food access, gaps in healthcare, and systemic inequities prevent individuals and families from thriving.
 Along with inequities, violence and trauma add more challenges to people’s lives, creating cycles of hardship that are difficult to break.

 But change is possible.
 By advocating to expand access to basic needs and remove systemic barriers, we can help build a future where everyone can live with dignity and security.
 At ENACT Day, we come together to advocate for solutions that break down barriers to health, safety, opportunity, and build a future where all people—regardless of background—can access the resources they need.
 Through collective action, we can push for policies that create real, lasting change.
 Thank you for joining us in this fight for justice and equity.